Sepsis neonatorum; Neonatal septicemia; Sepsis - infant

 Neonatal sepsis is a blood infection that occurs in an infant younger than 90 days old.
 Early-onset sepsis is seen in the first week of life.
 Late onset sepsis occurs after 1 week through 3 months of age.

 Neonatal sepsis can be caused by bacteria such as Escherichia coli (E coli), Listeria, and some strains of streptococcus.
 Group B streptococcus (GBS) has been a major cause of neonatal sepsis.
-However, this problem has become less common because women are screened during pregnancy.
+However, this problem has become less common because women are screened for GBS during pregnancy.
 The herpes simplex virus (HSV) can also cause a severe infection in a newborn baby.
-This happens most often when the mother is newly infected.
+This happens most often when the mother is newly infected with HSV.